Angular Combining of Forecasts of Probability Distributions: Empirical Study of Covid Mortality Forecasting

-In Section~\ref{Section 3.2}, with reference to Figure~\ref{fig:section 3.2, figure 1-1}(c), we described how angular averaging involves, for each of the $m$=1001 angled straight lines (in grey), averaging the points of intersection of the angled straight line with the distributional forecasts.
-For each angled straight line, in addition to averaging, we applied the performance-based weighted combination, using the same weights we had used for horizontal and vertical weighted combining.
-We then optimized the angle $\theta$ separately for angular averaging and angular weighted combining.
-For each series and method, at each forecast origin, we optimized $\theta$ by minimizing the in-sample MQS averaged over the four lead times.
-Figure~\ref{fig:section 5.3, figure 1} provides examples of the CDF forecasts produced by the individual teams and by horizontal, vertical and angular averaging.
+Figure~\ref{fig: Angular CDF for California =000026 New York} provides examples of the CDF forecasts produced by the individual teams and by horizontal, vertical and angular averaging.
 The examples correspond to the forecasts produced from the final forecast origin in our dataset for California and New York State.
 For each state, the figure shows that the CDF forecasts of the teams vary quite considerably in terms of their location, spread and shape.
 We can also see differences between the CDFs produced by the three forms of averaging.

 In a small number of cases, forecasting teams submitted CDF forecasts for which the quantiles were identical for two or more adjacent values of the 23 probability levels.
-For example, this is the case for the left-most CDF forecast in Figure~\ref{fig:section 5.3, figure 1}(b).
-As we mentioned in Section~\ref{Section 2.1}, this is problematic for vertical combining because, for certain values on the $x$-axis, there is a set of CDF values, rather than a single value.
-To address this, for any such value on the $x$-axis, we simply averaged the set of CDF values before applying vertical combining.
+For example, this is the case for the left-most CDF forecast in Figure~\ref{fig: Angular CDF for California =000026 New York}(b).
+This is problematic for vertical combining because, for certain values on the $x$-axis, there is more than one CDF value.
+To address this, for any such value on the $x$-axis, we simply averaged the CDF values before applying vertical combining.

 With optimization of the angle $\theta$ performed at each forecast origin, angular combining essentially allows switching between different angles as the method is passed through the out-of-sample period.
-To challenge this, we implemented a method that allowed switching between only horizontal and vertical combining, with the choice dictated by in-sample MQS.
-We refer to this as \textit{horizontal/vertical switching}.
+To challenge this, we implemented a method that switched between horizontal and vertical combining, with the choice between these two combinations made, at each forecast origin, by selecting the one with lowest in-sample MQS.
+We call this \textit{horizontal/vertical switching}.
+We implemented a version of this that switched between horizontal and vertical averaging, and, separately, a version that switched between horizontal and vertical weighted combining.

-As our focus in this paper is on horizontal, vertical and angular combining, we initially report results for only these methods.
-In Section~\ref{Section 5.9}, we present results for other combining methods.
+As our focus in this paper is horizontal, vertical and angular combining, we initially report results for only these methods.
+In Section~\ref{Section 5.8}, we present results for other combining methods.